youn0808/youn0808.github.io/README.md

 - Version control system : When you work with someone else, using a word processor is relly hard to merge changes.
 But Markdown helps keep your file update.

 - Variaty platform : Markdown is like plain text so any operating system can read it and also it can easily be converted to any format such as pdf, dock, HTML.
 On the other hand, if you use word processor the other person need to have Word or something that can opern the word file to see it.

+### **Why is my resume not showing up on the page?**

+There are many reasons that could cause your website to not show up,

+- There will be many reasons that could vause your website to not show up.
+First, the most common mistake is you might not make your resume to name `"index.md"`.
+  Another common issue could be that your repository is named is not exactly match your github account name.

 ### **How to update my resume on my GitHub pages?**